-The Patent and Standards Centre wishes your ideas high flights of fancy!
+The Patent and Standards Centre wishes you more inspiring ideas!

 “From idea to product" – We provide tailor-made services for researchers, entrepreneurs, craftsmen, founders and independent inventors to protect your ideas.
 All services are also available online!